-The Systems and Research Division of the NCC is responsible for reporting annually to the Legislature and Governor on issues related to traffic stops made by law enforcement agencies.
+The Operational Support and Research (formerly Systems and Research) Division of the NCC is responsible for reporting annually to the Legislature and Governor on issues related to traffic stops made by law enforcement agencies.
 We are charged with collecting both summary data, along with allegations of racial profiling -- and analyze trends, and racial disparity throughout the traffic stop process.